Think Tank for Women in Business & Technology

 - Women are 47 per cent more likely to be seriously injured in a car accident.
 What is more shocking, however, is the reason behind it – quite simply: crash-test dummies are all modelled on the male body.
 Yorkshire Post

 About Somi Arian

-Somi Arian is a tech philosopher, award-winning filmmaker, author, entrepreneur, and a LinkedIn-Top-Voice in the UK.
+Somi Arian is a tech philosopher, award-winning filmmaker, author, entrepreneur, and LinkedIn-Top-Voice in the UK.
 With a background in philosophy of science and technology, Somi describes her role in society as a ‘Transition Architect’.
-As humans merge with technology, and society enters a new phase of human evolution, Somi works on frameworks to address the challenges ahead.
+As humans merge with technology and society enters a new phase of human evolution, Somi works on frameworks to address the challenges ahead.

 Somi’s documentary, “The Millennial Disruption”, has won three international awards.
 Her book, “Career Fear (and how to beat it)”, addresses the future of work and the skills we all need to gain to survive and thrive in the age of Artificial Intelligence.

-As a speaker, Somi gives talks and workshops internationally on the impact of technology on society, the business landscape, the future of work, developing thought leadership, and digital transformation both in marketing and in HR.
+As a speaker, Somi gives talks and workshops internationally on the impact of technology on society, the business landscape, the future of work, developing thought leadership, and digital transformation in marketing and HR.